 Tips #10 Set up turnaround organization

-Like any kind of project, turnaround must have a definitive organization, who will manage it from preparation to closing stage.
+Like any kind of project, turnaround must have a definitive organization, who will manage it from preparation to the closing stage.

-Turnaround Manager and Supervisors are the key persons.
+The turnaround Manager and Supervisors are the key persons.

 Tips #11 Provide several communication methods